logo

 Traditionally, HOMER has selected background sequences semi-randomly from the genome, making sure that the per-region GC% distribution in the background sequences matched that of the target sequences, explained here.
 HOMER2 now offers much greater control of the background sequence, including routines that help model position-specific features of background sequence.

 The new background features are performed using a new subprogram called "homer2 background".
-This tool allows HOMER to randomly select from the genome or generate synthetic sequences that match positional k-mer content.
-This means that if your DNA sequences are anchored on a feature of interest, HOMER will attempt to account for lower-order (i.e. dinucleotide) sequence bias that might be present in your sequences.
-For example, if you have sequences centered on transcription start sites (TSS), certain nucleotides are likely to occur at certain positions, which may artificially increase the chance a given DNA motif will be recognized at that position.
-New background selection methods help address this concern, and provide tools to score the relative enrichment/depletion of motifs as a function of the motifs position in such sequences.
+This tool allows HOMER to randomly select from the genome or generate synthetic sequences that match positional k-mer content among other things.
+This means that if your DNA sequences are anchored on a feature of interest, HOMER will attempt to account for lower-order (i.e. dinucleotide) positional sequence bias that might be present in your sequences.
+For example, if you have sequences centered on transcription start sites (TSS), certain nucleotides are likely to occur at certain positions within your sequences (such as 'CA' near the TSS), which may artificially increase the chance a given DNA motif will be recognized at that position.
+New background selection methods help address this concern, and provide tools to score the relative enrichment/depletion of motifs as a function of the motif's position in such sequences.

 The "homer2 background" program is used by two other utilities, findMotifsGenome.pl and createHomer2EnrichmentTable.pl.
 However, if you want full control over how HOMER selects background sequences, you can use this tool directly.
 Furthermore, if you would like to use HOMER to generate background sequences for other applications or for use with other tools and analysis, you may want to use "homer2 background" directly.
 Ultimately, the output sequences can then be use as controls for DNA motif finding, enrichment calculations, machine learning applications, or other creative uses.